 Travel More, Spend Less: Credit Card Reward Travel Questions Answered

 The volume of credit card and reward programs offered in your inbox can give you a headache.
-It’s hard to keep track of all the offers, let alone be sure you understand them.
+It’s hard to keep track of all the offers, let alone understand them.
 Our recent webinar, “Miles and More: Mastering Travel Points Like a Pro,” did a fantastic job answering many top-of-mind questions about these offers.
 But our presenters, Jon Nickel-D’Andrea and Ben Nickel-D’Andrea from No Mas Coach, aren’t done—they’ve got more.
 You have credit card reward travel questions; they’ve got answers.

 So, here we go.
 Here are some hot-off-the-skillet frequently asked questions about traveling more and spending less with credit cards and reward programs.